fantasycalendar/FoundryVTT-Sequencer/README.md

 This module implements a basic sequencer that can be used for managing a flow of a pipeline, like sequencing a set of actions or animations.

+The effects created by this module is completely synchronized across all clients thanks to the hard work of U~man over at [FXMaster](https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster).

 ## How to use

 First you have to define a sequence: